 HOW DRINKING MORE TEA BOOSTS RECOVERY

-S: In your opinion, how does drinking tea play an active role in recovery to enhance performance during training and racing?
+SR: How does drinking tea aid in recovery to enhance performance during training and racing?

-NM: Tea can be restorative post workout.
-It contains supportive antioxidants that aid in recovery.
+NM: Tea can be restorative post-workout.
+It contains supportive antioxidants that assist recovery.
 Also, it’s ultra-hydrating and counters the effects of dehydration.
 Tea also has a host of different minerals that include: potassium, calcium, phosphorus, and magnesium to name a few.
 Further, tea has an anti-inflammatory effect which can help with muscle recovery and promote healing.

 NM: Tea’s amino acid, L-theanine, helps to calm the brain and can assist with down-regulating the body as you prepare for a good night’s sleep.
 But, be mindful of the caffeine content in tea.
-In comparison to many caffeinated beverages, tea does tend to be on the lower end, containing anywhere from 20-60 mg of caffeine.
-But it depends on the how it is processed.
+In comparison to many caffeinated beverages, tea does tend to be on the lower end, containing anywhere from 20-60 milligrams of caffeine [a cup of coffee has about 95mg].
+But it depends on how it is processed.
 If you are particularly sensitive to caffeine, you should try a decaffeinated version before bedtime, which will still contain the L-theanine and calming benefits.